Pixelators4014/Pixelators4014.github.io/content/search.md

 ---
 title: "Search" # in any language you want
 layout: "search" # necessary for search
-# url: "/archive"
+url: "/search"
 # description: "Description for Search"
 summary: "search"
-placeholder: "Search for text ..."
+placeholder: "Search the site ..."
 ---